What are Toric Contact Lenses?

 Daily Toric Lenses

 Daily toric contact lenses are ideal for a busy lifestyle.
-They can simply be disposed of after wearing once, no cleaning regime required.
+They can simply be disposed of after wearing once, no cleaning-regime required.

-Example: 1 Day Acuvue Moist for Astigmatism - 1 Day Acuvue Moist for Astigmatism are daily toric contact lenses from Johnson & Johnson.
+1 Day Acuvue Moist for Astigmatism 1 Day Acuvue Moist for Astigmatism are daily toric contact lenses from Johnson & Johnson.
 Simply wear them once and throw them away at the end of the day.
 The Eyelid Stabilised Design is used to help stabilise the lenses on your eyes and hold them in place to deliver sharp vision even during vigorous head movements.

 Two Weekly Toric Lenses